FRM9640 – NFIF - Pharmacoepidemiology Study Design and Manuscript Writing

 10 credits overlap with FRM5640 – Pharmacoepidemiology Study Design and Manuscript Writing

-- manuscript developed throughout the course (3000-4000 words, plus tables, figures, appendices, and required data analysis) - compulsory
+- manuscript developed throughout the course (3000 - 4000 words, plus tables, figures, appendices, and required data analysis).
+In addition, students must format their manuscript in the style of their chosen journal.

-Students must complete all written assignments and peer critiques, and attend 80% of class meetings.
+Students must complete all written assignments and peer critiques, and attend 80% of class meetings, including online sessions.
+All students will participate in FRM9640 using e-learning platforms.
+Students will be expected to present via videoconference and participate in class discussions.

 Access to teaching